-There’s quite a few wine tastings in Paris one can do, but what really made our experience unique was that this tasting was custom created by Thierry himself for wine lovers and beginners, like myself.
+There are quite a few wine tastings in Paris one can do, but what really made our experience unique was that this tasting was custom created by Thierry himself for wine lovers and beginners, like me.
 Born in the Bourgogne region he has been in the industry for a long time and eventually decided to branch out to share his passion with the world.
-The hands on tasting lasts for two hours and I enjoyed every second of it.
+The hands-on tasting lasts for two hours and I enjoyed every second of it.
 Concentrated aromas are passed around to help us hone in on smells specific to wine before we put our noses and mouths to test on real wine.
 Accompanying the tasting was a well constructed and informative visual screen presentation which made things simple and easy to understand.
 It really feels like you’re getting first class treatment by one of the best in the business.

 The tasting room is small and intimate, allowing room for 12 people.
 The tasting is targeted for English speakers.
 His main cliental therefore, hail from the US and UK, but tonight we had couples from Switzerland, California, France, Portugal, Ganesh and myself and a sake producer from Japan.
 We were all comfortably seated on a custom wood bar in a U shape, which allowed for us to get to know each other.
 I enjoyed that as the night progressed the group got more and more chatty, as this wasn’t just a wine tasting, this was full on wine drinking experience.
 Be prepared to drink 6 full glasses of wine.
 1 Champagne, 2 white and 3 red.

-Why is France so Unique?
+Why is French Wine so Unique?

 France is renowned as one of the world leaders in Wine.
 So, what better location to taste wine than Paris?
 France is divided into 11 main wine growing regions.
 Each region produces a unique flavor of grape, due to the vast size of France and the difference in the soil and temperatures.
 If you were to divide France into quarters, down the middle and across the middle, you get four main types of weather conditions.
 Hot & Dry, Hot & Wet, Cold & Dry and Cold & Wet.
 If you were to grow a pinot noir grape in all four regions the taste of that grape would be vastly different.
 Wine in France can even vary from plot to plot.
 This is why French wine is labeled by region and not grape.
 Wine from France is so unique that there is an entire entity in plac to regulate the wine.
 The AOC has set up strict guidelines for producing French wine, since the regions are so particular.
 Farmers can stray from AOC guidelines, if they choose, and not put the label on their wine, but very few choose that option.
 It’s often said that the label is what makes French wine!

 Here is an example of a wine we purchased from Thierry’s shop that shows just how complicated labels can be.
 Each word is carefully chosen and means something specific about the wine and region, therefore the taste of the wine.
-Thankfully Thierry can help demystify French labels.
+Thankfully, Thierry can help demystify French labels.

 Map showing the different wine regions in France.

-Valentine’s Weekend Wine List (Wine do Change)
+Valentine’s Weekend Wine List (Wines do Change)

 The first beverage up was Champagne, as it’s very unique from most wines.
 Now, I love Champagne.
 I always have a bottle on me since life is a celebration!
 So, I enjoyed learning about Champagne from the French region.
 My favorite fact about Champagne was that it was created by accident and was once regarded as the result of careless wine-making.
 During cold years in France the fermentation process of wine actually stopped in the winter.
 When the warmer months came around the fermentation process started again, creating excess carbonation.
 It took a while for Champagne to become the icon of luxury that it has today.
 Champagne is a luxury item for a reason now as the process is rather complicated and involves careful rotation of the bottles, often by hand, and a freezing of the neck to remove sediment.
 Thierry also had some great information on how Champagne can be dry or sweet, the types of grapes, Chardonnay, Pinot noir and Pinot meunier, that go into the process and the deciding factor between vintage and non.